monsterkodi/ko/README.md

 ![cursors](img/cursors.png)

 ## open

+opens files quickly via fuzzy matching
 - **⌘P** open file quickly
 - **⌘⇧P** open file quickly in new window

+on activation, it ...
+- lists recent files on top
+- the most recent file is selected by default

 while list is open:
 - **.** list current directory without previous files
 - **..** navigate directory up

+the list content depends on the file currently opened in the editor
+- files in surrounding project directories are included
+- switching projects is simple: just open a single file in the new project

 ![open](img/open.png)